siemens/continuous-clearing/README.md

  # Execution via terminal

- The Clearing Automation Tool has 3 executables.
+ The Continuous Clearing Tool has 3 executables.

-you can run CATool as container or as a dotnet package,
+you can run Continuous Clearing Tool as container or as a dotnet package,

 <details>
 <summary>Run as container</summary>